Last Updated on October 4, 2023 by Editorial Team

 One easy way to differentiate these words is that you cannot associate them with any image.
 For example, helping verbs, propositions, common nouns, pronouns, etc., are some components of written and spoken language that one can locate the fastest in written material.
-Also, these sight words pass through the readers’ eyes so swiftly that they don’t even realize having read them.
+Also, these sight words be it regular or irregular, pass through the readers’ eyes so swiftly that they don’t even realize having read them.
 Since these are basic language-building components, the students are supposed to know them right from the pre-schooler stage.

 How board games are useful in teaching sight words?